Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

 Reach Anafi by ferry

-Anafi is a remote island, and therefore, it’ll take time to reach it.
-Do not expect some huge adventure in reaching it, though.
-However, the journey to Anafi is long, and it will take 12 or even 14 hours if there is a delay in the ferry’s schedule.
-A thing to keep in mind is that the ferry doesn’t reach Anafi daily from Piraeus.
+Keep in mind that the ferry doesn’t run daily from Piraeus to Anafi.
 On the contrary, there are only two to three ferries per week.
-The cost is approx. 40 euros per person.
-There’s also an option to book a cabin for the entire journey.
+The cost is approx. 50 euros per person.
+There’s also an option to book a cabin for the entire journey, and I reviewed it here.
 Even though it costs double, I always find it a good idea.

 You can use the interactive widget below to find the best prices for ferry tickets to Anafi.
 Apart from pricing, it will show you all available itineraries.